appsody/website/content/docs/stacks/stack-structure.md

    would cause the creation of a directory called `deps` to be created in current dir, and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
-The appsody client will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
+The appsody CLI will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
 The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.

 ### Enabling the software dependencies

 There are two types of dependencies that need to be handled by the stack.

-1. Dependencies required for the technology components included in the stack For efficiency, these only need to be installed when the image is launched.
+1. Dependencies required for the technology components included in the stack
+For efficiency, these only need to be installed when the image is launched.
 Hence, these are typically encoded as regular Docker commands.
 For example, in the python-flask stack, these dependencies are defined in a `Pipfile` in the `image/project` directory, and are processed by the following Docker commands:

    ```bash